-- Use the 'My added stations' link in the 'My account' area on the web site.
+- 2. Use the 'My added stations' link in the 'My account' area on the web site.
 This allows you to add details of new stations or to modify those already added.
 You can provide a name for the radio station which will be shown on your radio.
-You must also provide the web address, location and format details. - Once you have Internet radio stations available in your My Added Stations list, you may play these stations from your radio.
-These stations will be available on your radio from the Internet radio menu item 'My Added Stations'. - 4.
-It is possible to add the web addresses for audio streams which may not be playable by your radio.
-If you attempt to play such a stream, your radio will normally display an error message of some kind.
-The Roberts Stream 205 can only play MP3, WMA, FLAC, AAC and Real Audio streams. - To look at, modify or delete your added stations list on the web site, use the link 'My added stations' in the 'My account' area.
+You must also provide the web address, location and format details. - 3.
+Once you have Internet radio stations available in your My Added Stations list, you may play these stations from your sound system.
+These stations will be available on your sound system from the Internet Radio menu item 'My Added Stations'. - 4.
+It is possible to add the web addresses for audio streams which may not be playable by your sound system.
+If you attempt to play such a stream, your sound system will normally display an error message of some kind.
+The Roberts Stream 83i can only play MP3, WMA, FLAC, AAC and Real Audio streams. - 5.
+To look at, modify or delete your added stations list on the web site, use the link 'My added stations' in the 'My account' area.
 To delete an added radio station, click on the icon with a heart and minus symbol.